-ABS maintains over 200 rule sets, guides, guidance notes and advisories which are available either free via electronic download or selected printed copies can be purchased from the ABS online catalog .
+ABS maintains over 200 rule sets, guides, guidance notes and advisories which are available free via electronic download .
 You can also search our archives for previous versions.
 ABS clients can access all rules, guides and guidance notes via the Rule Manager application available from the ABS My Eagle client portal.

-In January 2018, two new rule sets were published that greatly simplify clients access to ABS requirements:
+In January 2020, ABS consolidated five rule sets into two new rule sets to simplify clients' access to ABS requirements:

 Have more questions about how classification works?
 Reading the Conditions of Classification (part 1 for each Rule set) will help.

 Investigation of Marine Incidents